gringer/presentation-notes/docs/2018-May-24-London-Calling.md

 Have shipped 40 PromethION by this conference, should get to 60 by end of June.

-What do noew customer yield look like?
+What do new customer yield look like?

 * Most getting over 50 Gb (this was the target)
 * Some getting over 60
 * ONT is getting internally over 170 Gb
 * A roadmap to move to 500 Gb per flow cell

-NovaSeq-busting prices, provided you get the yields.
+These are NovaSeq-busting prices, provided you get the yields.

-New flow cell: single channel
-Redesign of multi-channel flow cell
+New flow cell: single channel.
+Also a redesign of the multi-channel flow cell.

 Will make sure that all of MinION kits will work on PromethION (RNA coming in June)

+## MinKNOW

 MinKNOW upgraded.
 Very nice UI, innards of the GUI have been completely refactorerd.
 Thinking about things like read-until.
 Including progressive unblock & dynamic voltage control, should increase data quiality.

-Progressive unblock:
+## Progressive unblock

-Blockages when you shove DNA thought a hole
-Can unblock by inverting potential
+Blockages when you shove DNA thought a hole.
+Can unblock by inverting potential.

-Old software was the simplest thing that work.
+The old software was the simplest thing that worked.
 Unblocking was quite violent, would remove channels.
-New version doesn't destroy the channel; a more subtle, sophisticated version of unblocking the pore.
-Probably a larger uplift in difficult samples
+The new version doesn't destroy the channel; a more subtle, sophisticated version of unblocking the pore.
+Probably a larger uplift in difficult samples.

-Have generally improved kit quiality
+Have generally improved kit quality

+## Software

 3-4 years ago pulled in software team to talk about Read Until

 As DNA is going through the pore, can basecall and do something with it before it's gone through the pore.
 An in-silico selection.
 We wrote an API.

-Entire innards of MinKKNOW have been rejigged, read-until is coming back
+Entire innards of MinKNOW have been rejigged, read-until is coming back

 * balancing amplicons
 * Sequencing a certain region of human